mbeveridge/DE0618/README.md

 >--

->Ultimately then, this was frustrating.
+>**Ultimately then, this was frustrating**.
 I got a little more familiar with the tools and data, but the breadth of the data and limitations of tools (and lost/repeated work) meant slow progress/wasted time.
 (To get an attractive/ satisfying/ quick outcome I'd have chosen both differently, but I also expected that at the start.)
-To complete this course I can't spend more than the last couple of days on this Exercise, so (so far) have little to show you - sorry
+To complete this course **I can't spend more than the last couple of days on this Exercise, so (so far) have little to show you - sorry**

 ---